-The following illustration from Taylor demonstrates the effect of both dry and wet environments.
+This illustration from Taylor demonstrates the effect of both dry and wet environments.

-How Do I know If I Need One?
+How Do I Know If I Need One?

 So how do you know if your climate is too damp or dry?
-You could buy a thermometer and digital hygrometer to monitor levels, but a much simpler way is to ask yourself this: do you live in a desert like, arid place?
+You could buy a thermometer and digital hygrometer to monitor levels, but a much simpler way is to ask yourself this: do you live in a desert-like, arid place?
 Or in a humid, damp climate?
 If you do, then chances are you need a humidifier.